 Take a realistic look at:

-• How your academic profile compares to each school’s typical admitted student
+- how your academic profile compares to each school’s admitted students

 This is not about limiting yourself.
-It’s about understanding probabilities.
-A strong list includes schools where you are competitive, not just aspirational.
+It is about understanding probabilities.

 Step 4: Build a Balanced List